Stryill/Non-profitOrganizations/README.md

 # Non-profitOrganizations
-[Non-Profit](https://instantnonprofitapp.com/)organizations are the unsung heroes of our society, driven by a common purpose to serve and uplift communities.
+[Non-Profit organization](https://instantnonprofitapp.com/) are the unsung heroes of our society, driven by a common purpose to serve and uplift communities.